microshare/microshare.github.io/docs/2/admin/admin-management/overview.md

 The [MS administrator](../ms-admin) who is the `ms_admin@*customer.org*` account has a more important feature management.

-The [Super Admin at Microshare](../super-admin) is a member of Microshare and is therefore able to create ms_admin accounts and identities.
+The [Super Admin at Microshare®](../super-admin) is a member of Microshare® and is therefore able to create ms_admin accounts and identities.